Green markets from small niche markets quickly started to grow, becoming extremely attractive.

 - consistent: the product characteristics presented must be consistent with the context in which the product is manufactured, distributed and consumed

-- reliable: it is necessary that the environmental information, in addition to being truthful, is also verifiable and verified.
+- reliable: it is necessary that the environmental information is verifiable and verified.

-- comparable: the information is all the more important as it can offer a basis for a competitive comparison of the product with competitors
+- comparable: the information can offer a basis for a competitive comparison of the product with competitors

 - visible: the information should be easily legible and traceable on the packaging.